How were participants selected for the study?

 Participants were openly recruited through advertisements placed on Facebook, Telegram and WhatsApp.
 We ensured that participants were diverse in terms of gender, ethnicity, and socioeconomic background (i.e. education and housing type).
 Socioeconomic diversity is important for avoiding final budgets that are either extravagant or inadequate.
 Variations in ethnicity help to capture needs that are broadly reflective of our diverse society.

-How do you keep participants with particularly high or low incomes, who will have skewed expectations, from affecting the results?
+How did the researchers keep participants with particularly high or low incomes, who may have skewed expectations, from affecting the results?

 How did the participants feel about the process?

 They generally enjoyed it!
 They were some of the most cheerful and conscientious participants we have seen in research projects.
 They seemed to relish the opportunity for their views to be heard and respected.
 Participants saw their collective wisdom translate into research findings.
 At the end of the sessions, they asked whether they could read our report after we completed the study.
 They sometimes stayed back to chat after we finished; a few wrote to us to share further thoughts.